10th Planet Fullerton Review — Two Weeks Wasn’t Enough

 Push-pull-squeeze.

-I heard those refrains quite a few times in just the two weeks I was there.
+I heard those refrains quite a few times.
 They’re reflective of Isaac’s coaching style — he goes into detail, but he pulls it up into some quick and easy-to-remember phrases that have a lot of depth in them.

-I just went to 11am sessions, so all coaching was done by Isaac Cordova, who coincidentally received his black belt while I was there.
-Isaac’s a young guy (well, younger than me… but that’s not hard) with old-school maturity in his style of coaching.
+Isaac’s a young guy (well, younger than me… but over half the people of the world are) with old-school maturity in his style of coaching.
 He has been training for over a decade, most of it with 10th Planet or in the style.

 The classes were usually 1.5 hours on paper but usually ran over, with open mat afterwards.

-The classes at 10th Planet Fullerton follow a general curriculum with areas of focus.
-For example, the two weeks I was there, we did guard passing, with no work (or very limited work) on guard defence or takedowns.
+The classes at 10th Planet Fullerton follow a general curriculum with areas of focus — though it’s not a set year-round curriculum.
+For example, in one period of two weeks I was there, we did guard passing, with no work (or very limited work) on guard defence or takedowns.
 As I was leaving, they shifted to choke attacks.
+Then, in another period, we did just turtle attacks and defence, as it was relevant to an upcoming competition.

 The general style of the classes is